 The best day ever.
 I had taken 4 planes back to back in 24 hours (from Patagonia back to Vancouver Island) so it was a LONG day but so memorable—it was like time stood still.
 My husband met me separately at the airport.
 I just hugged him for a solid minute before talking.
 I had a reunion with my children back at home—my children ran towards me and my son was sobbing/hugging me, he couldn’t talk.

 I started working in forestry when I was 17 and have spent 25 years working in the forestry and biological sciences field.
 I have done thousands of field days from the Arctic to Antarctica and many places in between.
 I was actually surprised at how much I enjoyed the challenge.
 When things went wrong, it only further fuelled me to make a positive out of the situation.
 I’m hoping they show all the challenges and successes I had out there!

 What did you study at BCIT?
 How did your time here prepare you for this?

 I studied forestry in the natural resources program (1997-1999).
 I came to BCIT with a Biology Degree and felt that the BCIT program added immensely to my skill set.
-The program really honed my field orientation and technical experience working in the woods; I always tell people go to BCIT, you won’t regret it!
-I also was also on Student Council and I found that helped develop my self confidence in approaching challenging situations and enabled me to become a solid decision maker.
+The program really honed my field orientation and technical experience working in the woods; I always tell people, “Go to BCIT, you won’t regret it!”
+I was also on Student Council and I found that helped develop my self confidence in approaching challenging situations and enabled me to become a solid decision maker.